Taos Institute Europe (TIE)

-Taos Institute Europe is planning a range of exciting workshops, conferences and other training programs all in Europe and all with a relational and social constructionist content.
-On this page, you will find the current scheduled events.
+Taos Institute Europe is planning a range of exciting workshops, conferences and other training programs in Europe – all with a relational and social constructionist content.
+On this page, you will find past and currently scheduled events.

-The Board of Taos Institute Europe - TIE Board members: Loek Schoenmakers (Netherlands), Celiane Camargo-Borges (Netherlands), Marco Gemignani (Spain), Billy Hardy (United Kingdom-Wales), Ottar Ness (Norway), Jacob Storch (Denmark)
+Loek Schoenmakers (Netherlands), Celiane Camargo-Borges (Netherlands), Marco Gemignani (Spain), Billy Hardy (United Kingdom-Wales), Ottar Ness (Norway), Jacob Storch (Denmark).

-The second TIE meeting and conference took place in Madrid, Spain, January 22-24, 2016 Exploring & Applying Design-Inspired Social Construction
+The 2nd TIE meeting & conference from Spain: Exploring & Applying Design-Inspired Social Construction

 We want to thank the organizing committee headed up by Maria Munoz-Grandes, and the 50 participants who participated in the TIE Meeting in Madrid.
 Our meeting was an enlivening gathering of many European Associates, and some new members in the Social Constructionist community.
 We think it was a great opportunity for connection and our conversations unfolded creatively.
 We now face the challenge of bringing to live some of the great initiatives for TIE’s future that emerged from our meeting.
 For this we need your collaboration.
 It is our desire that, next year when we meet again, we will be able to share how our projects are flourishing.